 A Tag shall set any of its inventoried flags to either A or B in 2 ms or less, regardless of the initial flag value.
-A Tag shall refresh its S2 and S3 flags while powered, meaning that every time a Tag loses power its S2 and S3 inventoried flags shall have the persistence times shown in Table 6.14.
-The value of the S1 inventoried flag shall not change as a result of a persistence timeout while a Tag is participating in an inventory round.
-If the S1 persistence time expires during an inventory round then the Tag shall change its S1 flag to A at the end of the round.
+A Tag shall refresh its S2 and S3 flags while powered, meaning that every time a Tag loses power its S2 and S3 inventoried flags shall have the persistence times shown in Table 6.16.